JennEYoon/DeFi-ml/README.md

 # SECdataPy
 My Python machine learning project using SEC (Securities and Exchange Commission) data.

+### Note: June 2020 - default branch name has changed from "master" to "main" in support of Black Lives Matter.

 #### Author: Jennifer E. Yoon

 #### Description: